DevExpress-Examples/wpf-data-grid-call-begindataupdate-and-enddataupdate-at-view-model-level/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1022778)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to Call the BeginDataUpdate and EndDataUpdate Methods at the View Model Level
+# WPF Data Grid - Call the BeginDataUpdate and EndDataUpdate Methods at the View Model Level

 This example demostrates how to call the [BeginDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.BeginDataUpdate) and [EndDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.EndDataUpdate) methods in a MVVM application.
 These methods allow you to accumulate changes and update data within the GridControl in one action.

 Follow these steps to use the methods in your application: